comtalyst/generative-facial-cosmetics/README.md

-# generative-facial-cosmetics
+# Generative Facial Cosmetics
-Using GAN and machine learning algorithms to apply specified facial makeups to input faces
+Using Generative Adversarial Networks (GAN) to apply various facial makeup products to the input face automatically and smoothly.
 <br><br>
-This repo will be updated once in a while due to collab notebook's online processing nature